Link Between Peer Delinquency and Juvenile Drinking Behavior

-Evidence based addiction treatment takes into consideration the trend between peer delinquency and alcohol consumption.
+Evidence based addiction treatment takes into consideration the trend between peer delinquency and juvenile drinking behavior.
 However, there may be underlying issues present with adolescents that correlate with their alcohol consumption and aggressive behavior.
 Thus, it is imperative that adolescents receive individualized treatment plans during alcohol treatment so that the individual is encouraged to find motivations that are deeper than the addiction.
 An individualized self- empowering treatment plan enables adolescents to focus primarily on underlying issues that may have been the cause of their drinking and/or engaging in aggressive behavior.

 Previous research studies have found associations between impulsivity and alcohol consumption, between alcohol expectancies and drinking behavior, and between drinking and aggressive behavior.
 The Acquired Preparedness Model (APM) integrates genetic influences as well as social learning to describe impulsivity as a major disposition for delinquent behavior.
 The APM also suggests that impulsivity may influence positive expectancies for alcohol and thus disinhibit drinking behavior.
 Further, evidence suggests that disinhibited adolescents are more likely to associate with delinquent and substance abusing individuals.
 Peer delinquency may predict adolescent drinking behavior and should be considered in alcohol treatment and prevention programs for adolescents.
 Researchers at Ernst-Moritz-Arndt University in Greifswald, Germany, hypothesized that adolescent delinquency is related to both peer delinquency and quantity/frequency of alcohol consumed, and that peer delinquency mediates the association between aggression and drinking (Barnow et. al., 2004).

 Does Peer Delinquency Predict Alcohol Use of Adolescents?